MobilePayDev/MobilePay-Subscriptions/docs/index.md

 |Declined  |When the due date before rule is violated | Right after the payment request was received. |Declined  | Due date of the payment must be at least 8 days in the future. | 50011 |
 |Declined  |When the due date ahead rule is violated | Right after the payment request was received. |Declined  | Due date must be no more than 32 days in the future. | 50012 |

+There are validation rules; however, the payments are not validated until they have been created in our system.
+Therefore, even though you get a response with pending payments, they may not be valid.
+When you make a payment request, we will validate the request itself, but not the individual payments.
+So it only validates if you have the required parameters with the correct types.
+So the response you get for the payment request, does not say if the payment is pending, but if the payment creation is pending.
+Then the payments are processed in our system, and they will either be requested (valid) or declined (invalid).
+Moreover, you will receive a callback to inform whether payments are requested or declined.
+This will be sent to your payment status callback

 ##### <a name="subscription-payments_state"></a>Payment state diagram

 ![](assets/images/RecurringPayments_PaymentStateDiagram.png)